Case Study

 {{quote2}}

 PUMA designed the Indianapolis facility with expansion in mind.
-The current Grid will hold up to 305,000 Bins making it the largest AutoStore in North America.
+The current Grid will hold up to 305,000 Bins making it one of the largest AutoStore in North America.
 The Grid itself takes up about 12,356 square meters (133,000 square feet), which is slightly less than three American football fields in a facility campus covering 59,457 square meters (640,000 square feet).
-While not at 100% capacity, there are only 150,000 Bins currently in process, this Grid is ready for increased production through the addition of more Bins and CarouselPorts.

 Maximizing Benefits: PUMA's Success with AutoStore